The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 We recommend having a Visa card, as it is somewhat more widespread than the MasterCard, although it works perfectly well for withdrawing money at ATMs.

 Another option is the currency exchange services at the airports.
-If we arrive very late and there are no queues at that time it can be a good option.
+If you arrive very late and there are no queues at that time it can be a good option.
 Keep in mind, however, that the exchange commission is around 5%.

 This procedure can be done online 5 days before your arrival in the country through the link https://www.ease.gov.cv/; this will save you queues at the airport upon arrival.
 Sometimes it happens that the web site does not work properly, or we have simply forgotten to do the procedure: no problem, we can always do it at the airport when we arrive and pay the entry fee by credit or debit card.